Association on American Indian Affairs

 • Repatriation Conference

-Sharing Our Wisdom,
+Sharing Our Wisdom, Values and Diverse Cultures

 The Association’s vision is to create a world where diverse Native cultures and values are lived, protected and respected.
 Tribal Museums Day will bring attention to our diverse Nations and cultures, stimulate tourism, and grow Tribal economies.
 Tribal Museums Day will also support the vision and mission of each Tribal Museum by re-educating the public that our Nations are the primary experts of Indigenous histories, knowledge, cultures, lifeways and values.